 How to apply

-The Strategic Legal Fund for Vulnerable Young Migrants is now hosted by The Immigration Law Practitioners' Association (ILPA).
+The Strategic Legal Fund for Vulnerable Young Migrants is now managed by the Immigration Law Practitioners' Association (ILPA).

 1. Read the funding guidelines

-Please read the funding guidelines carefully to check whether your proposed work fits with what the SLF is able to fund.
+Please read the funding guidelines carefully to check whether your proposed work fits with what the SLF funds.

 You should also check out the list of previous SLF grants to make sure your proposal does not duplicate any existing work.

 2. Any questions?